 Westfield State University is committed to building a culturally diverse faculty and staff dedicated to teaching and working in a multi-cultural environment.
 A tradition of opportunity for 170 years: the University continues to be open to all regardless of class, gender or race since Westfield’s founding, and distinguished by educating freed African-Americans in the post-Civil War era.
 The University strongly encourages applications from women, minorities, and individuals with disabilities.

-The Affirmative Action and Equal Employment Opportunity Office is under the purview of the Human Resources Division.
+The Affirmative Action and Equal Employment Opportunity Office is under the purview of the Human Resources Department.